 Your last day of this 7 Day Croatia itinerary is action-packed, and I recommend waking up early to capitalize on a full day!

-You can also purchase the Dubrovnik Card, which is the same price and gets you entrance into other attractions throughout the city.
+You can also purchase the Dubrovnik Pass, which is the same price and gets you entrance into other attractions throughout the city!
+This is a great way to save money in Dubrovnik if you plan to visit the most popular spots.
+You can buy it right inside Pile Gate when you arrive.

-Make sure to wear comfy shoes for this activity, as there are quite a few stairs along the walls.
+Make sure to wear comfy shoes for the Walls, as there are quite a few stairs along the walls.
 In addition, I recommend bringing some water with you, although there are a few places to stop for drinks along the way (but not many).

 Walking around the entire length of the walls should take between 1-3 hours, depending on how many times you stop.
 There are tons of incredible viewpoints along the way, so make sure to bring a camera!